|version 7.9.x||Download Pending|

-PSIcapture's Classification Workflow step enables users to validate and match specific data to incoming documents in a variety of ways.
+PSIcapture's Classification Workflow step enables administrators to validate and match specific data to incoming documents in a variety of ways.
 To better understand Classification, we've broken Classification into three major focus areas:

-- Page Validation – When examining forms, users need to decide the type of page validation required when processing forms.
+- Page Validation – When examining forms, administrators need to decide the type of page validation required when processing forms.
 Page validation in the Classification engine defines separation and page merging functionality.

 For more information on the configuration of the Classification Workflow Step, see:

 Global Classification Forms

 The Global Classification Form List in the Classification tab of the Configuration root menu allows administrators to define all the characteristics of a global classification form, which can then be copied to/from any capture profile as needed.
 For a breakdown of the functions of each option on this screen, see the descriptions below:

 - Add, Insert, Edit, Copy and Delete - Classification forms are setup through these options.
 Insert places the form in order below the selected form.